1. Robert Lowe, 2. Mike Fell

 2. CREDS’ researcher Michael Fell submitted a personal contribution to the Committee which he has kindly let us share here.
 This response refers to the results of a field trial of heat pumps with demand response.
 It draws on the findings to propose the following measures to support positive user experiences:

 - close monitoring to ensure heat pumps are properly installed, and common points of dissatisfaction recognised and acted on

 - clear installation guidance that takes account of future demand response requirements

 - supporting the understanding of differences in operation of heat pumps compared to gas boilers.

 Lowe, R. 2020.
-Environmental Audit Committee – technological innovation & climate change: heat pumps, pdf (4 pages, 189 KB, opens in a new tab).
+Environmental Audit Committee – technological innovation & climate change: heat pumps.
 Open access

 Fell, M. 2020.
-Response to the Environmental Audit Committee inquiry Technological Innovation and Climate Change: heat pumps, pdf (2 pages, 114 KB, opens in a new tab).
+Response to the Environmental Audit Committee inquiry Technological Innovation and Climate Change: heat pumps.
 Open access

 Banner photo credit: Alireza Attari on Unsplash